Horatio Storer: Anti-abortion activism and views

 The racial fears would inspire forced sterilization programs to decrease certain populations, but Storer's anti-abortion campaign was trying to increase other populations by focusing on Protestant white women.
 Elite Protestant white women were often the ones seeking abortions.
-The birth rate for Protestant white women had been declining over the course of the 19th century and so he had fears of what was commonly referred to as "race suicide" of the Anglo-Saxon replenishing itself fast enough to keep up with the swells of new immigrants to the United States.
-The common narrative became that "white women to use their loins" because of the "blackening and the browning" of United States.
-His concern was that that the freeing of black slaves and the influx of Chinese immigrants would mean the death of the country's white race, which he understood to mean Anglo-Saxon people.
+In a widely distributed tract, Storer lamented that abortions were "infinitely more frequent among Protestant women" in America.
+The birth rate for Protestant white women had been declining over the course of the 19th century and so he had fears of what was commonly referred to as "race suicide", in which the Anglo-Saxon population was not replenishing itself fast enough to keep up with the swells of new immigrants to the United States.
+The common narrative became that white women needed to “use their loins” to combat the "blackening and the browning" of the United States.
+His concern was that the freeing of black slaves and the influx of Chinese immigrants would mean the death of the country's white race, which he understood to mean Anglo-Saxon people.

 Storer's thinking was that criminalizing abortion would help rebalance the scales of who was being born into the United States.
 He wrote articles, books, reports, speeches to make his views on abortion and women clear.
 In one lecture, "The Origins of Insanity in Women", Storer advocated for ovariectomies for women who "have become habitually thievish, profane or obscene, despondent or self-indulgent, shrewish or fatuous."
+At this time, ovariotomies were performed as treatments for ovarian cysts or tumors, but the belief that the ovaries and menstruation caused a variety of behavioral changes in women, including insanity, was popular among physicians at that time.
 He also believed that if the AMA could control the marketplace of abortion, it would be lucrative to that growing cadre of university-educated mostly-male physicians, who were beginning to specialize in fields like obstetrics and gynecology.
 He campaigned strongly against midwives by describing them as unsanitary, unclean, immoral and as clueless as the mothers themselves.